 What is AASD’s curriculum’s focus?

 AASD has a challenging interdisciplinary curriculum that follows Georgia’s statewide standards.
 Accommodations and modifications are made to the curriculum based on each student’s IEP.
 We believe that our school culture, enriched with American Sign Language, is the fundamental key that leads to higher literacy achievements.

 Does AASD have athletics and extracurricular activities?

 AASD offers both athletic and extracurricular activities for students.
-The school’s sport teams, the Panthers, compete in volleyball, basketball, track and field, wrestling, baseball and soccer.
-Transportation is not provided for students participating in after school sports teams.
+The school’s sports teams, the Panthers, compete in volleyball, basketball, track and field, wrestling, baseball, and soccer.
+Transportation is not provided for students participating in after-school sports teams.

-We offer extensive club options for students that include but are not limited to yearbook, academic bowl, dance, driver’s education, recreational sports, and more.
+We offer extensive club options for students that include, but are not limited to, yearbook, academic bowl, dance, driver’s education, recreational sports, and more.
 These clubs are offered during regular school hours.
 Opportunities to develop leadership skills are also available through Jr. National Association for the Deaf (Jr. NAD) and the Career Technology Student Organization (CTSO).
-After school programs and additional clubs, as well as tutoring, are offered after school hours during the school year.
-Transportation is not provided for students participating in after school clubs and tutoring.
-Contact our athletic and recreation director, Ben Smith for more information (firstname.lastname@example.org).
+After-school programs and additional clubs, as well as tutoring, are offered after school hours during the school year.
+Transportation is not provided for students participating in after-school clubs and tutoring.
+Contact our interim athletic director, Adam Garfinkel, for more information.

 What makes AASD different from other schools?